PooX80486/x86Assembly/courses/x86registers.md

 ## 3. Flags register

-Followed bits compound the flags registers which his size is :
+Followed bits compound the flags registers which his size depend from the processor architecture :
-* 16 bits (2 bytes) for *flag*
+* 16 bits (2 bytes) for *flag* register
 * 32 bits (4 bytes) for *eflags* register

 | Flag | Name | Position | Size |